 - Being breastfed only and not getting a vitamin K shot at birth.
 Breastmilk has less vitamin K than formula made with cow’s milk.
 The vitamin K shot will provide what a breastfed baby needs.
 A mother who takes a vitamin K supplement while breastfeeding will not raise her baby's vitamin K level.

 - Being born to a mother who took certain medicines during pregnancy.
 These include medicines for seizures (anticonvulsants) and medicines for blood-clotting problems (anticoagulants).

 What are the symptoms of vitamin K deficiency bleeding in a newborn?

 Symptoms can occur a bit differently in each child.
 They can include:

-- Blood in your baby's bowel movements.
-This makes the stool black and sticky (tarry).
+- Blood in your baby's stool that make it black and sticky (tarry)